nhsconnect/eps-dos-api/docs/pages/deploy/deploy_overview.md

 #### UAT ####

 User Acceptance Test.
 Infrastructure should directly reflect live, although may be scaled.
 Dataset should be the same as the live environment.
+The UAT environment may not be available outside of formal test windows.

 | **DNS Name**    | test-eps-dos.service.nhs.uk |
 | **Virtual IP**  | 51.141.38.68              |